 Karel in Fire Emblem: The Blazing Sword is known as the "Sword Demon", but despite his name and bloodlust, he's actually a good guy, and later abandons it in favor of "Sword Saint" or "Saint of Swords", also known as "Kensei" in the original Japanese.

 Might and Magic have had multiple types of demons and devils since the beginning of the series.
-The first were powerful hostile creatures with no apparent connection to the later ones in the same 'verse, while the second type, introduced in the sixth game of the RPG series and third game of the strategy series, were invading aliens called devils because some of them looked like mythological devilsnote And who happen to be the reason why the Ancients lost contact with the local arm of the galaxy., with demons being simply one of their subspecies.
+The first were powerful hostile creatures with no apparent connection to the later ones in the same 'verse, while the second type, introduced in the sixth game of the RPG series and third game of the strategy series, was a race of invading aliens properly called Kreegan but called devils by mortal races because some of them looked like mythological devilsnote And who happen to be the reason why the Ancients lost contact with the local arm of the galaxy., with demons being simply one of their subspecies.
 The Ubisoft-verse has another story altogether.

 Darkstalkers uses demon as a term for monsters that are extremely powerful.